Self-Employment Tax: What Is It, How to Calculate It, and When to Pay

 Insurance

+Like deductions related to health insurance premiums, you can deduct other qualifying insurance.
 Do you have a separate insurance policy covering a workplace or work-related need?
-If so, you can claim those premiums as tax deductions as well.
+If so, you can claim those premiums as tax deductions

 Startup Costs

-The IRS also allows new businesses to claim deductions for startup costs.
-This includes many one-time expenses involved in setting up your workplace and establishing your work infrastructure.
+You can claim deductions related to your startup costs if you just started your self-employed business.
+This includes many one-time expenses in setting up your workplace and establishing your work infrastructure.

 Self-Employment Taxes Made Easy with 1-800Accountant

-There are many opportunities to minimize your tax burden, and we urge you to take advantage of all that apply to you.
-Unfortunately, few self-employed individuals have the time or expertise to claim the savings they deserve.
-If that sounds like you, your best option to save money and avoid penalties is to work with the professionals at 1-800Accountant, America's leading virtual accounting firm for small businesses and self-employed individuals.
-We'll provide financial advisory, calculate your quarterly estimated taxes, and more, so you can focus on growth.
+There are many opportunities to minimize your self-employment tax burden, and we hope you take advantage of all that apply.
+Unfortunately, few self-employed individuals have the time or expertise to fully claim the savings they deserve.
+That's why many independent contractors, freelancers, and self-employed individuals trust the tax professionals at 1-800Accountant, America’s leading virtual accounting firm, for their self-employment tax calculations.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 1-800Accountant assumes no liability for actions taken in reliance upon the information contained herein.